kaiachain/kaia-docs/docs/learn/storage/aws-ami.md

 $ tail -f /var/kend/logs/kend.out
 ```

 Kaia provides a CLI client `ken console`.
 You can interact with the Kaia node using the `ken console` via multiple endpoints, and one option is to use IPC (inter-process communication).
-The IPC file `kaia.ipc` is located in the data directory on an EN, in our case `/var/kend/data`.
+The IPC file `klay.ipc` is located in the data directory on an EN, in our case `/var/kend/data`.
 Thus in order to use `ken console`:

 ```bash
 $ sudo ken attach /var/kend/data/klay.ipc